hnezado/text_converter_for_notion/README.md

 ## Usage

 1. Add the text you want to convert into the file `data/input.txt`.
+2. Set the scope variable in the script `main.py` to define the starting header level.
+For example, setting scope = 2 will start headers at `##` for single-digit titles, `###` for two-digit titles, etc.
-2. Run the main script main.py.
+2. Run the main script `main.py`.
 3. The converted output text will be saved in `data/output.txt`.

 ### Input Format

 This text should contain structured text formatted with numbered titles and bullet lists.
+You can configure from which level the headers will start by setting the `scope` variable.
 For example:

 ```
 1.- Introduction